 The next thing you will need to do is switch to the envelope shapes that were used in the PPG.
-You can do this by pushing the "Misc" button in the center section.
+You can do this by pushing the "Misc" button below the main display.
 This miscellaneous section holds parameters that can be saved and changed per patch.

-The one that you need for PPG is the second parameter, "Envelope Type".
-Change this from "Exponential" to "PPG Shape".
-The general shape of the PPG envelopes is less exponentially curved than new synthesizers and they were also set up to go for a longer time than the large majority of hardware synthesizers.
-Now you are ready to make PPG sounds, but there are some other things that you need to know about certain controls that could get used in PPG patches.
+The second parameter, "Envelope Type" allows you to change the 3rd Wave's envelopes from "Exponential" to "PPG Shape."
+The general shape of the PPG envelopes is less exponentially curved than new synthesizers.
+They were also designed to have longer attack, decay, and release times than most other synthesizers.

+Use "Key to Waves"

 The PPG also had controls that allowed things to change as you moved from the bottom to the top of the keyboard range.
-First is the KW control.
+First is the PPG's "KW" control.
 This abbreviation stood for Key to Waves, and determined which note on the keyboard played which waveform in the wavetable.
-The PPG gave you 8 settings for KW that ran from 0 to 7.
+The PPG provided 8 settings for KW (0-7).
 Since there are 64 waveforms and 61 notes on the keyboard, you can make the keyboard play a different waveform offset in the wavetable on each note.

-On the PPG that meant setting this control to a value of 4.
-If you go above this on the PPG you could actually skip more than one waveform per note.
-On the 3rd Wave, all three oscillators have this setting as "Key To Waves".
-The main difference is the control has 128 settings from 0 to 127.
-But if you divide up the range the same way, it does the same things as the PPG, just with more choices in between.
+On the PPG this meant setting this control to a value of 4.
+If you go above this on the PPG, you could actually skip more than one waveform per note.
+On the 3rd Wave, all three oscillators have the "Key To Waves" parameter.
+The main difference is that on the 3rd Wave, the parameter has 128 settings (0-127).
+It does the same things as the KW parameter on the PPG.

-It is important to note that the way the PPG implemented the KEY TO WAVE function was actually in reverse key order.
+It is important to note that the way the PPG implemented the "Key To Waves" function was actually in reverse key order and in reverse order relative to the wavetable.
 So to be faithful to the PPG KW (key to wave) control, make sure you set the KEY TO WAVE REVERSE parameter to ON (press SOFT BUTTON 2), so that the highest offset of the wavetable appears at the bottom of the keyboard range and the lowest offset of the wavetable appears at the top of the keyboard range.